-Considerable efforts have been made over the last few years to improve the estimates presented in this report.
+Considerable efforts have been made over the years to improve the estimates presented in this report.
 Nonetheless, challenges remain in making such estimates because of the gaps and variable quality of the data available.

 A major problem relates to the irregularity and incompleteness in reporting by Member States.
 First, the irregular intervals at which some Governments report may result in absence of data in some years.
-The lack of regular data, for which UNODC tries to compensate by referring to other sources, can influence the reported trend in a given year.
+The lack of regular data, for which UNODC tries to compensate by referring to other government sources, can influence the reported trend in a given year.
 Second, submitted questionnaires are not always complete or sufficiently comprehensive.
 Third, as will become clear in this section, many of the data collected are themselves subject to limitations and biases.
 These issues affect the quantity, quality and comparability of information received.

-Attempts have been made to provide information about the accuracy of the data throughout this Report.
+Figures presented in this Report have different levels of confidence and attempts have been made to provide information about the accuracy of the data thereby the reader can have the ability to make an informed decision about the quality of the data.
 This section presents detailed information on the data sources and methods used to make the estimates featured throughout the Report.
 This information can be used to inform the reader's understanding of the quality of the data presented.